Trust me, travelling can test ANY relationship.

 If you need to have your days scheduled, and stick to the schedule, in order to have a good time, then you need a travel buddy who will be the same.
 On the other hand, if you are someone who likes to just wander and see where the day takes you, having a buddy who wants a strict schedule will cause a lot of conflict.
 You need to know if you are compatible or at least willing to strike a balance in how you plan to spend your days.

 3. Do you prefer that we spend all our time together, or are you comfortable with us separating to do our own thing every once and awhile?

-Sometimes the easiest thing to do is to split up for a day, and afternoon, or even just a few hours, so that you can both have an experience that the other person wouldn't enjoy.
-But, you need to know that your travel buddy is up for that, and there will be no hard feelings either way.
+Sometimes the easiest thing to do is to split up for a day, an afternoon, or even just a few hours, so that you can both have an experience that the other person wouldn't enjoy.
+But, you need to know that your travel buddy is up for that and that there will be no hard feelings either way.